 At least twice a year, I try to do a serious “stuff” audit in our house.
 I take a good hard look around our place and ask myself: What stuff are we using (really using…ie has this object been touched in the last month/season)?
 And more importantly, what stuff are we no longer using?
 What clothes have we outgrown?
-What toys don’t get played with anymore?
+Which toys don’t get played with anymore?
 What books have we stopped opening?
 The final question that I ask myself is always, could someone else benefit from this object more than we currently are?
 Luckily, for those of us living in the Washington DC area, there are tons of fantastic thrift stores and donation centers that will gladly accept many gently used items.

 When it comes to your home, less is more.
 When you declutter, you open up the space in your home so you can enjoy it more.
 It takes less time to clean and leaves you more time for fun.